 - Be safe.
 Animals can be unpredictable and may bite out of fear, aggression or stress.
 There is no way of knowing if a stray has been vaccinated against rabies or other diseases.
 If you have an animal running loose in your neighborhood and it is acting aggressive or fearful, call your local Dog/Animal Control Officer, animal shelter or Police right away.
 DO NOT attempt to chase, grab or approach this type of animal.
 Call for help and give an accurate location and description of the animal.

 - Friendly animals may also pose risks to the public.
 Dogs may be eager to jump into a vehicle, or enter a home, and lick your hands and face.
 That may seem okay, however, that dog may not be vaccinated against viruses/diseases or treated for parasites like fleas, ticks or worms.
 If you have found an unknown dog or cat, you should not allow it to come in contact with your other animals or children.
 The best strategy is to keep the dog or cat in a separate room or area of your home, or outdoors on a leash or in a garage.
 It is a high risk to take allowing a strange dog or cat to have access to yourself, your family or your pets.

 - Owners missing their dog, or other pet, should immediately contact their local Police, Dog/Animal Control Officer, or local animal shelter to file a lost pet report.
 Listing lost pets in the newspapers ads, and posting flyers around the area and on social media websites, will also help to spread the word fast when a pet is missing.

-- Animal Shelters and Dog Pounds have a 5-7 animal redemption/holding period for unidentified animals as required by New York State Law.
+- Animal Shelters have a 5-7 day animal redemption/holding period for unidentified animals as required by New York State Law.
 If you fail to report your pet missing, or do not claim it within the 5-7 day period, you will relinquish ownership.
-This is why it is so important to call and report a lost pet so you can be reunited as soon as possible.
+This is why it is so important to call and report a lost pet, so you can be reunited as soon as possible.